Wesley Wang

 Wesley Wang is an American film director and screenwriter.
 He is best known for his short film nothing, except everything.
-(2023), which is now being adapted into a feature film produced by Darren Aronofsky and Sony Tristar.
+(2023), which is now being adapted into a feature film produced by Darren Aronofsky and Sony's TriStar Pictures.
 He was on Forbes 30 Under 30 in 2024.
+In 2026, he founded Wesley Wang Media, a studio to help distribute his work, alongside other potentially viral intellectual property.

 Early life

 Wang is from Long Island, and attended Jericho High School in Jericho, New York.
 As a competitive chess player, he became a FIDE Master in 2018.
 He started the non-profit CHESSanity in 2014 to promote chess in underprivileged schools across the country.
-He now attends Harvard College.
+He attended Harvard College, however as of 2026 he has dropped out to found Wesley Wang Media.